 Prior to the pandemic, healthcare spending was projected to increase.
 According to the Centers for Medicare and Medicaid Services, healthcare spending is projected to hit $5.7 trillion by 2026, an annual increase of 5.5 l percent rise from the current $3.5 trillion in healthcare spending.
 Presently, there is extreme variation in estimates of healthcare costs due to remaining uncertainty.
 While the future is unknown, we do know that HSAs are a viable option for reducing healthcare costs.

 HSAs are a great way for people to save and invest their money for healthcare and future medical costs.
 They are designed to give people more control over their healthcare.
-Recently the IRS announced the 2021 health savings account contribution limits.
-Self-only coverage contribution limits will go up by $50 for a total of $3,600 annually and family coverage contribution limits will increase by $100 for a total of $7,200 annually.
+Health savings account contribution limits have increased for 2022.
+Self-only coverage contribution limits will go up by $50 for a total of $3,650 annually and family coverage contribution limits will increase by $100 for a total of $7,300 annually.

 (age 55 or older)